French-born gymnast Kaylia Nemour bidding to make history for Algeria

 Kaylia Nemour is competing to win a historic gold medal in the gymnastics at the Olympics in Paris, and is an outside contender to challenge Simone Biles and reigning champion Sunisa Lee in the individual all-around final.

-The 17-year-old is the favourite for the uneven bars title after setting the highest score - a huge 15.600 - in qualifying, and set the fifth-highest score overall ahead of the all-around final.
+The 17-year-old is the favourite for the uneven bars title on Sunday after setting the highest score - a huge 15.600 - in qualifying, and finished fifth in the individual all-around final.

 Nemour was born in France, grew up in France, and trains in France, and when she takes to the floor at the Paris Bercy Arena she will be roared on like a home star at the Olympics.
 However, there are no French athletes competing in the all-around final.